FrancesU2023/playbook/README.md

 ### Code style

-[JavaScript Standard Style](https://standardjs.com/) is the authority on style for JavaScript files.
+This project uses [JavaScript Standard Style](https://standardjs.com/) to enforce consistent style.
 This is enforced on pull requests to the main branch.
-Linting is run across all files as part of the test script.
+Linting is run across all JavaScript files as part of the test script.

 ```
 script/test
 ```

-Or alternatively you can run standalone linting checks by running
+Alternatively you can run standalone linting checks by running `npm run lint`, or fix files using `npm run lint:fix`.
+Specific files and directories written in the glob pattern can be passed as optional arguments to either script when surrounded by quotes.

+E.g.
 ```
-npm run lint
+npm run lint "src/_webpack/**/*.js"
 ```

 ## Licence